 © Danny Fortune

 My Little Chickadee (1940).
-Dir.: Edward F. Cline.
-Scr.: Mae West, W.C.
+Director: Edward F. Cline.
+Screenplay: Mae West, W.C.
 Fields.
 Cast: Mae West, W.C.
 Fields, Joseph Calleia, Dick Foran, Ruth Donnelly, Margaret Hamilton, Donald Meek, Jackie Searl